Chainflow/oasis-mission-control/INSTRUCTIONS.md

 - Alert about validator health, i.e. whether it's voting or jailed.
 You can get alerts twice a day based on the time you have configured **alert_time1** and **alert_time2** in *config.toml*.
 This is a useful sanity check, to confirm the validator is voting (or alerting you if it's jailed).
 - Alert when the voting power of your validator drops below **voting_power_threshold** which is user configured in *config.toml*
 - Alert when the worker epoch difference between validator and network reaches or exceeds the **epoch_diff_threshold** which is user configured in config.toml.

+## Alerting - emergency notification

+There is also an "emergency" alert that can be configured.
+When triggered, it sends an email to your pagerduty account to trigger a pagerduty workflow.
+This alert is configured as described above and repeated here for convenience.

+- *pagerduty_email*

+    Give mail address of pager duty service to send alerts of emergency missed blocks.
+    Note : Have to give mail address which was generated after creation of a service in pager duty.

+    You can refer this to know about pagerduty (https://www.pagerduty.com/)

+- *emergency_missed_blocks_threshold*

+    Give threshold to notify about continuous missed blocks to your pager duty account. so that it will send mails, messages and makes you a call about alerts.

 ## Steps to create telegram bot
 To create telegram bot and to configure tg_bot_token and tg_chat_id, one can follow the below steps.